-Please refer to your rights and responsibilities in the Grande Prairie Regional College 2007/2007 Calendar on page 43.
+Please refer to your rights and responsibilities in the Grande Prairie Regional College 2007/2008 calendar.

 We expect honesty from our students.
-This demands that the contribution of others be acknowledged (GPRC Calendar, 2006/2007, page 44).
+This demands that the contribution of others be acknowledged (GPRC calendar, 2007/2008).
 Penalties will be given according to the degree of the plagiarism or cheating.
 If you are unsure whether an action is plagiarism or not, please consult your tutor.
-Cheating refers to dishonest conduct such as speaking in an exam, bringing written material not authorized by the tutor, tampering with grades, or consciously aiding another student to cheat).
-Please refer to pages 44-47 of your 2006/2007 GPRC Calendar.
+Cheating refers to dishonest conduct such as speaking in an exam, bringing written material not authorized by the tutor, tampering with grades, or consciously aiding another student to cheat.
+Please refer to your 2007/2008 GPRC calendar for more information.